Erettopterus: Description

-Erettopterus was a big eurypterid, with E. osiliensis, the largest species, measuring approximately 90 cm in length.
+Erettopterus was a big eurypterid, with the largest well-preserved examples of E. osiliensis, the largest species, measuring approximately 90 cm in length.
 Though this is large relative to most modern day arthropods, Erettopterus was small in comparison of many of the members of its family (the Pterygotidae), such as Jaekelopterus rhenaniae at 2.5 m (the largest known arthropod) and Acutiramus bohemicus at 2.1 m.

+Fragmentary remains assigned to Erettopterus suggest that the largest members of the genus may have approached the sizes seen in related genera.
+The fragmentary Pterygotus impacatus, synonymized with E. osiliensis in 2025, has been estimated to have reached a length of 1.65 metres (5.4 ft).
 E. grandis reached even larger sizes, 2.5 m, but this size is indicated by an isolated incomplete telson (the most posterior segment of the body), therefore, it is not entirely confiable.
 The smallest species was E. globiceps, at only 9 cm, although the fossils of E. globiceps could be remains of juvenile specimens, which would mean that the species could have reached larger sizes.

 The telson was expanded and bilobed (divided into two lobes).
 This form of telson is its main characteristic and differentiates it from the rest of the genera of the family Pterygotidae.
 Historically it was thought that Erettopterus had five joints in its chelicerae, but studies with complete specimens of Erettopterus and Acutiramus have revealed that the actual count appears to be four joints.
 The form of the chelicera within Erettopterus was very variable, but they were generally very long with small curved teeth without serrations.
 Its metastoma (a large plate that is part of the abdomen) was very narrow and cordated (heart-shaped) anteriorly deeply notched (V-shaped slit).
 The swimming legs were short.
 The body was elongate-oval in form and gradually attenuated into the abdomen.
 The compound eyes were broadly crescentic and convex, and as in the rest of the pterygotioids, they were located in the margin of the carapace.